RedPenguin101/RedPenguin101.github.io/markdown/books/book_ask_your_developer.md

 * Most software is just CRUD.
 The real difference in how long it takes to solve a problem and how well its solved comes from the developer understanding the problem.
 * Get your devs talking to customers/users early and often (about the _problem_).
 Remove any barriers you can to this

+### Experimentation as prerequisite to innovation

+* people are afraid to fail
+* but tolerance for failure is the key to innovation
+* an org should encourage incremental development to get around this, because it reduces the cost of failure.
+* A culture that is good at experimentation
+* Experiments running _in production_.
+AB testing etc.
+* Learn about your customers quickly
+* Build or Die: you can't incrementally adopt a purchased product (mostly)
+* Can't know ahead of time what ideas are good.

+> First, vet the idea...[for] two things
+>  1. what assumptions about customers, the problem, or the market are you making, and how will your experiment prove or disprove those assumptions?
+>  2. If you are wildly successful, will it be a big outcome?
+Otherwise, why bother?

+* only reasons for declining: opp is too small, or don't know how to measure
+* experiments must have experimental outcomes, _have_ to measure. _write it down_
+* The hypothesis is a _business_ hypothesis.
+* when to pull the plug.
+Engineers are generally going to give you straight answers, ask them.
+* How to fail without failing customers:
+  * Just ask them.
+If they say 'no, I wouldn't buy that', that's a failed experiment
+  * "Painted Door": write some ads and put them on google, without building the product, see if you get bites.

+### Hiring devs

+* It's not hard to make the case that your co is more attractive than FANGS.
+* Have to be treated like people.
+* Early hires especially important
+* Recruit a great leader and the rest will follow
+* Don't rush, don't settle
+* real reasons for work (after 'fair' salary): Automony, Mastery, purpose.
+* Recruiting: get CEO's / Execs to swoop in as closers.
+* Make potential hires aware of your problems, get them excited about solving them.
+Create a hero's journey for them
+* Small teams approach is always compelling.
+Sell it if you have it
+* Don't pay bonuses :P. Bonuses are premised on cash motivating performance.
+It's not true, at least for engineers
+* **Ask your developers why you are having trouble hiring developers**

+### Open learning environment

+* Open, learning environment.
+Continually seek truth
+* NOT classroom learning or book learning.
+Learning from eachother.
+Feedback loops to improve.
+* Needs guardrails and support
+* Open project reviews: OPRs.
+Anyone is welcome to observe any project meeting.
+Public calendars.
+Agenda published 2 days before.
+Only specific people allowed to speak.
+Become a classroom
+* AWS Weekly business review
+* Tension between openness and safety
+* Blameless postmortem

+### Small teams, single threaded leaders

+* Startups have energy.
+How do you retain it?
+Small teams
+* 2 pizza
+* Group teams around customer, mission, metrics
+* Divide teams by Mitosis, cell division
+* Teams should be empowered to make decisions independently.
+No "cascading"

+> It's natural for leaders to want to delegate upward.
+It's a sanity check on the decisions, but for hard decisions, it's usually easier to ask your boss to make the call.
+But doing so is escaping accountability, which isn't good for building a culture of empowered leaders...My goal is to make the single-threaded leaders accountable, but help them answer their own questions.

+* If there's always a manager who can veto, the person who has the decision actially doesn't.

+### Collaboration

+* Autonomous teams don't need to work together much
+* Many mistake this for a problem.
+It's not.
+* Where teams do need to collaborate, formalize the relationship with 'service contracts'
+* Interfaces are usually APIs

+### Wearing customers shoes

+* Eat your own dog food if you can
+* Don't create buffers between devs and customers (sales, product managers etc.)
+* Start from press release: focuses on what your customer wants, works backwards.

+### Agile (for executives)

+* features, deadlines, quality, certainty: pick 3, maybe 2
+* Throwing more devs at a delayed project will delay it further.
+* Forget the formal methodologies, trainers, consultants.

+### Infra

+* Good infra is hard to see the value of.
+But it _is_ extremely valuable.
+* Engineers hate fighting their tools.
+Make it easy for them, that's motivating for them
+* Twillo infra principles
+  * Paved path vs. offroad.
+Don't ban things, make the things you want people to use attractive
+  * Self service: IAAS
+  * Opt into complexity: Opinionated, but customizable, flow.
+  * Prioritize
+  * Composability
+* Don't worry about duplicating work.

+> Other companies, most notably Microsoft, have become obsessed with stamping out duplication only to dicover that the "de-duplication" effort eats up more resources than it saves.
+That's because keeping an eye out for duplication and/or spending time de-duplicating overlapping products means creating a new layer of oversight, which slows everything down.

+* **Hire an infrastructure team**
+* "time spend outside code"

 ### Stories and example

 * Billboard (Intro)